amperity/amperity-docs/amperity_api/source/endpoint_get_ingest_jobs.rst

 .. endpoint-get-ingest-jobs-request-example-curl-start

-The following example shows how to use cURL to send a request to the **ingest/jobs** endpoint.
+The following example shows how to use cURL to send a request to the **ingest/jobs{id}** endpoint.

 ::

    curl --request GET \
           'https://tenant.amperity.com/api/ingest/jobs/{id}" \
-          --header "accept: application/json"
+        --header 'amperity-tenant: tenant' \
+        --header 'api-version: 2024-04-01' \
+        --header 'Authorization: Bearer token'

 (This example is formatted for readability in a narrow page layout.)